netcinematics/KRYPTOBOOKZ/README.md

 ## PURPOSE:

-innovative NFTS to be entertaining.
+- innovate NFTS to be entertaining.
+- NFT SERIES, GALLERY, MARQUEE, and EPICs.

 ### OVERVIEW
 The vision is for NFTs as unique pages of a PICTURE~BOOK.